flmng0/soy/README.md

 Rust interpolation library.

 ## Why Soy?
 Why not?
 I have a bad habit of naming my projects after fruit/foods.
-Soy is just par for the course.
+"Soy" is just par for the course.